Attested: Ptolemy 2,3,5 Ταουα estuary; Tacitus ad Taum; Taba at position 232 in the Ravenna Cosmography, among its diversa loca discussed here.

-Where: By the river Tay, whose mouth is around NO5229.
-Marx (2013) wrongly suggested the river South Esk.
-Both RC and Ptolemy tend to state explicitly when a name applies to a river, so a definite place needs to be sought, but the nearest known Roman camp (not a proper fort) is at Auchtermuchty in Fife, at NO242119.
+Where: Ταουα is explicitly described as an estuary, which must belong to the river Tay, whose mouth is around NO5229.
+The Cosmography tends to state explicitly when a name applies to a river, so a definite place needs to be sought for Taba, but the nearest known Roman camp (not a proper fort) is at Auchtermuchty in Fife, at NO242119.
 The best candidate seems to be Dundee Law, a high and prominent hill in the centre of Dundee, at NO391313, which may have been used as a lookout point in Roman times.

-Notes: Are all the other rivers with similar names (Tavy, Taw, Taff, etc) also “strong”?
+Notes: Marx (2013) wrongly suggested the river South Esk.
+Are all the other rivers with similar names (Tavy, Taw, Taff, etc) also “strong”?
 Would early people be more inclined to notice the volumetric flow or a propensity to spate?
 See also the Tuessis.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.